Why did the Titanic sink?

 Andrews developed detailed blueprints and worked closely with a team of engineers and designers to create a ship that would be both elegant and functional.

-Initially, the ship was designed to be 882 feet (269 meters) long, with a maximum width of 92 feet (28 meters) and a height of 175 feet (53 meters).
+The ship was 882 feet (269 meters) long, with a maximum beam (width) of 92 feet (28 meters) and a height of 175 feet (53 meters).

 As part of its design, the interior structure was divided into 16 compartments that were designed to be watertight and could be sealed off in the event of an emergency.